 Generally ships within two weeks (not ideal, though this is better than some small quilt companies)

 WEIGHT – One of the key benefits of backpacking quilts is they have excellent warmth-to-weight ratios, which is true in the Katabatic Flex 22 as well.
 Depending on the size you choose, the Flex 22 will weigh between 21-28 oz, which is very light for a sleeping bag or quilt.
 This is a big win in our books, and a very important consideration for any backpacking trip.

-WARMTH - Katabatic rates this quilt to 22°F, but like many small manufacturers, this quilt is not EN tested (read our sleeping bag/quilt buyers guide for more info).
-We view the 22°F rating as more of a "lower limit" than a "comfort" rating.
+WARMTH – Katabatic rates this quilt to 22°F, but like many small manufacturers, this quilt is not EN tested (check out our Best Sleeping Bags and Best Backpacking Quilts lists for more info).
+We view the 22°F rating as more of a “lower limit” than a “comfort” rating.
 Like most lower limits, we would add about 10°F for a realistic comfort rating, which means we recommend this quilt down to around freezing, but not below.
 For the record, this type of exaggeration is sadly commonplace in the competitive sleeping bag industry, where every listed spec can be considered an advantage.

 DOWN FILL – The Flex 22 comes in three different down fill options: 900fp Goose Down, 900fp HyperDRY Goose Down, or 850fp HyperDRY Duck Down.
 All options are high quality and responsibly sourced, so you really can’t go wrong.
 If you backpack in wet, rainy conditions often, it may be worth getting the water-resistant HyperDRY down feathers.
 As for the 850fp vs. 900fp choice, the 850fp duck down is less expensive, but a bit heavier.
 We prefer the 900fp goose down, but again you can’t go wrong.